Academic Programmes

 Get Up Stand Up Programme

-Our school was chosen this year to pilot this new social skills programme.
-It was an 8 week course to help prepare the 6th class students for secondary school and for life in general.
+Our school was chosen to pilot this new social skills programme.
+It is an 8 week course to help prepare the 6th class students for secondary school and for life in general.
 It aims to enable the pupils to develop to their full potential and to enjoy life to the full.

-Here in Glasheen we encourage our students to become environmentally aware and to show them how they can contribute to reducing our carbon footprint.
-We have a Green Schools Committee made up of students and adults from the school community and they work tirelessly to promote environmental awareness .We have been awarded many flags for our efforts and these include: a flag for Litter and Waste, a flag for Travel, a flag for Energy conservation, a flag for Water Conservation.
+Here in Glasheen, we encourage our students to become environmentally aware and to show them how they can contribute to reducing our carbon footprint.
+Our Green Schools Committee is made up of students and adults from the school community and they work tirelessly to promote environmental awareness .We have been awarded many flags for our efforts and these include: a flag for Litter and Waste, a flag for Travel, a flag for Energy conservation, a flag for Water Conservation.
 We were also awarded a Blue Flag for European Studies.

 Health Promotion in Glasheen